Night photography can be exceptionally frustrating. Especially when you don’t know what you’re doing.

 Step 2 – Night Photography Settings

 You should first have a good understanding of how exposure works.
-If you lack this understanding, I suggest going back and reading our guide to exposure.
+If you lack this understanding, go back and read our guide to exposure.

 There are three factors that affect an exposure.
-These are shutter speed, aperture and ISO, and we use all of these differently at night.
+These are shutter speed, aperture and ISO, and we use these differently at night.

 The first thing to do is take your camera out of auto mode and set it to manual.
 This way, you’ll have full control over all of these settings.

-Low light conditions mean you’ll need to change your settings accordingly.
+Low light conditions mean you’ll need to change your settings to compensate for it.
 You may have to widen your aperture, slow your shutter speed and/or raise your ISO.

 When I first find a scene that I want to capture, I raise the shutter speed and take a photo of about 1 second.
 I do this to see roughly what it looks like with a little bit more light.

-When shooting a scene in which your subject goes way into the distance – to a point of convergence – you’ll need a narrow aperture to produce a wider DoF.
+Sometimes you’ll be a scene in which your subject goes way into the distance – to a point of convergence.
+You’ll need a narrow aperture to produce a wider DoF.

-In incredibly dark places, raise your ISO and shutter speed at the same time, while lowering your aperture.
+In very dark places, raise your ISO and shutter speed.
+At the same time, lower your aperture.

-I took the photo below at night in the middle of the woods.
-Local light pollution was the only light source.
+I took the photo below at night ion the outskirts of the woods.
+Local light pollution was the only light source, outside of the building.

-The graininess of the photo, the red of the sky and the slightly shallow DoF help greatly in producing this photo.
-The building is widely considered to be haunted.
+The graininess of the photo, the blue of the sky and the shallow DoF help producing this photo.

-ISO will produce a grainy result in your photos which you can use creatively, if you know what you’re doing.
+ISO will produce a grainy result in your photos which you can use for creative results if you know what you’re doing.

 buy generic viagra